m4ttsch/omscs-notes-notes/computer-networks/routing.md

 Intra-area paths are calculated using the simple shortest-path computation, as before.

-Paths that must leave an area are now computed by stitching together (1) the shortest path from the origin to the area 0 router in the origin’s area, (2) the shortest path across area 0, and (3) the shortest path from the area 0 router in the destination area to the destination.
+Paths that must leave an area are now computed by stitching together (1) the shortest path from the origin to the area 0 router in the origin's area, (2) the shortest path across area 0, and (3) the shortest path from the area 0 router in the destination area to the destination.

 ## Interdomain Routing
 Internet routing consists out routing between tens of thousands of independently operated autonomous systems.